Charlotte Cornwell: Acting career

-After completing her education at the WDADA, Cornwell began her career as a resident actress in Richard Cottrell's Cambridge Theatre Company which divided their time between performances at the Bristol Old Vic and the Cambridge Arts Theatre; making her debut with the group at the latter theatre in November 1971 as Miss Brewster in Arthur Wing Pinero's Trelawny of the 'Wells'.
-She remained a member of the Bristol Old Vic Company through 1975, playing a broad range of roles from Kate Hotspur in Shakespeare's Henry IV to Becky in Sam Shepard's The Tooth of Crime and Queen Elizabeth I in Robert Bolt's Vivat!
+After completing her education at the WDADA, Cornwell began her career as an actress, making her debut for Richard Cottrell's Cambridge Theatre Company in November 1971 as Miss Brewster in Arthur Wing Pinero's Trelawny of the 'Wells'. before joining Val May's Bristol Old Vic Theatre Company in 1972.
+She remained a member of the Bristol Old Vic Company through to 1975, playing a broad range of roles from Kate Hotspur in Shakespeare's Henry IV to Becky in Sam Shepard's The Tooth of Crime and Queen Elizabeth I in Robert Bolt's Vivat!
 Vivat Regina!.
 Particular critical attention was given to her portrayal of Florence Nightingale in the company's 1973 revival of Edward Bond's controversial play Early Morning in which the company restored previously legally banned lesbian love scenes between Nightingale and Queen Victoria; the latter part played by Elizabeth Power.

-While working at the Old Vic, Cornwell made her screen debut in the small role of Sally Potter in the 1974 musical film Stardust.
+While working at the Bristol Old Vic, Cornwell made her screen debut in the small role of Sally Potter in the 1974 musical film Stardust.
 That same year she portrayed Diana Lake in Terence Rattigan's French Without Tears at the Royal Lyceum Theatre in Scotland.
 In 1975 she performed the role of Cecily in Oscar Wilde's The Importance of Being Earnest at the Greenwich Theatre.

-In 1976 Cornwell rose to fame for her portrayal of the drug addicted rock star Anna Wynd in the BAFTA award winning television drama Rock Follies (1976) in which she was part of a musical trio which also included Julie Covington as Dee and Rula Lenska as Q. The music the three women recorded for this television drama was released as a soundtrack album which reached number 1 on the UK Albums Chart.
+In 1976 Cornwell rose to fame for her portrayal of the drug addicted rock star Anna Wynd in the BAFTA Award winning television drama Rock Follies (1976) in which she was part of a musical trio which also included Julie Covington as Dee and Rula Lenska as Q. The music the three women recorded for this television drama was released as a soundtrack album which reached number 1 on the UK Albums Chart.
 The women reprised their roles the following year in Rock Follies of '77.